stateful/docs.runme.dev/docs/guide/replicaset.md

 # How to Optimize Kubernetes Replicaset Using Runme

 Runme provides a platform that allows you to create standardized procedures for configuring, deploying, and managing your everyday operational tools and resources.
-Working with essential kubernetes controller like [ReplicaSets](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/) ensures that you have high availability of your pod and improve the scalability of your applications .
+Working with essential Kubernetes controller like [ReplicaSets](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/) ensures that you have high availability of your pod and improve the scalability of your applications.
 With Runme, you can optimize these process right within your Markdown file!

-This guide will show you a step-by-step guide to configure and deploy your Kubernetes ReplicaSets within your Runme Notebook.
+This guide will show you a step-by-step process to configure and deploy your Kubernetes ReplicaSets within your Runme Notebook.

 ## Prerequisites

 To follow up on this tutorial, ensure you have the following:

 - **Runme Extension**: Install the [Runme extension](https://marketplace.visualstudio.com/items?itemName=stateful.runme) in your VS Code editor and make it your [default Markdown viewer](https://docs.runme.dev/installation/installrunme#how-to-set-vs-code-as-your-default-markdown-viewer).
 Runme also provides other client interfaces where you can run your Markdown file.
 See the [Runme installation](../installation/index.md) guide.
-- **Clone Repo**: We have provided an example repo to help you follow this tutorial.
-Clone the [repo here](https://github.com/stateful/blog-examples/tree/main/kubernetes/replicaset).
+- **Clone Repository**: We have provided an example repository to help you follow this tutorial.
+Clone the [Repository here](https://github.com/stateful/blog-examples/tree/main/kubernetes/replicaset).
 - **Require Packages**: Install the required packages (brew, kind, and kubectl) inside your Markdown file. *Runme allows you to achieve this!
-Simply run the command in the [prerequisite section](https://github.com/stateful/blog-examples/blob/main/kubernetes/replicaset/replicaset-mac.md#prerequisites) in the repo*.
+Simply run the command in the [prerequisite section](https://github.com/stateful/blog-examples/blob/main/kubernetes/replicaset/replicaset-mac.md#prerequisites) in the repository*.

 To get started, we have already [created a ReplicaSet](https://github.com/stateful/blog-examples/blob/main/kubernetes/replicaset/manifest.yaml) using a YAML configuration file.
 Here, we will demonstrate how you can manage the deployment of the Replicaset with Kubernetes.
 Before we deploy the ReplicaSet to Kubernetes, let us apply the functionalities to this file within your Runme cell.